 Frequently Asked Questions

-What is Agile software development used for?
+What is agile software development used for?

-How is Agile different from traditional Waterfall methods?
+How is agile different from traditional waterfall methods?

-What's the difference between Agile and DevOps?
+What's the difference between agile and DevOps?

-What are the benefits of an Agile methodology?
+What are the benefits of agile methodology?

-What are different Agile frameworks?
+What are different agile methodologies and frameworks?